godalming123/calculator/README.md

 # Calculator
 A calculator written in go that uses BODMAS to determine order of operations.
-All of the logic to calculate results has been design by me without help from any other people's ideas.
+All of the logic to calculate results has been entirely designed by me without help from any other people's ideas.

 ## Things that are supported
 - Brackets with several layers of nesting